squid-cache/squid-cache.github.io/RoadMap.rst

 [[FullSearch(title:regex:^RoadMap/[^/]*$)]]

-A list of future features unrelated to any specific Squid version is available [wiki:Features elsewhere].
+A combined list of planned features in all Squid versions is available [wiki:Features elsewhere].